tizonia/tizonia-openmax-il/README.md

 OpenMAX IL Resource Management is present but disabled by default.
-In case this is to be used (prior to that, needs to be explicitly enabled in tizonia.conf), copy the Resource Manager's D-BUS activation file like this:
+In case this is to be used (prior to that, needs to be explicitly enabled in tizonia.conf), copy the Resource Manager's D-BUS activation file to some place where it can be found by the DBUS services.
+E.g:

 ```bash